trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-billing/Change-Plan-Or-Subscription.md

 description: How to change your plan or subscription
 ---
 # Overview
-Ieatta offers various plans depending on your needs: Track, Submit, Collect, Control, and Free.
+Expensify offers various plans depending on your needs: Track, Submit, Collect, Control, and Free.
 Your choice of plan depends on whether you want to manage your expenses individually or for a group or company.
-You may need to upgrade from an individual plan to a group plan if you recently hired additional employees that need should be added to a Group Workspace, or you need access to Ieatta's features that are only available on a paid plan.
+You may need to upgrade from an individual plan to a group plan if you recently hired additional employees that need should be added to a Group Workspace, or you need access to Expensify's features that are only available on a paid plan.

 # How to change a subscription on an Individual Plan
 ## Change Individual Plan